The Best Credit Cards with No Foreign Transaction Fees [2024]

 Ink Business Preferred® Credit Card

-Earn a one-time $200 cash bonus after you spend $500 on purchases within the first 3 months from account opening Earn 3% cash back on dining and at grocery stores (excluding superstores like Walmart® and Target®), popular streaming services, and entertainment; 5% back on hotels and rental cars booked through Capital One Travel; 8% cash back on Capital One Entertainment purchases; 10% cash back on purchases made through Uber & Uber Eats (through 11/14/2024); and 1% cash back on all other purchases $0
+Earn a limited-time $250 cash bonus after you spend $500 on purchases within the first 3 months from account opening Earn 3% cash back at grocery stores (excluding superstores like Walmart® and Target®), on dining, entertainment and popular streaming services; 5% back on hotels and rental cars booked through Capital One Travel (terms apply); 8% cash back on Capital One Entertainment purchases; and 1% cash back on all other purchases $0

 Capital One Quicksilver Cash Rewards Credit Card